tnqkr3494/db_course/README.md

 - **User Profile**: Manage your personal information and preferences.
 - **Cinema Information**: Get details about our cinema locations and facilities.
 - **Buy Tickets**: Purchase tickets for your favorite classic films.
+- **Favorite**: You can add their favorite movies to the favorite list.

 ## Installation